dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-12-networking.md

 The *session layer* builds on top of the foundation of the transport layer underneath it.
-In the session layer and the higher layers (presentation layer and application layer) we can think in terms of *streams of bytes* or higher-level abstractions on top of that.
+In the session layer and the higher layers (presentation layer and application layer) we can think in terms of *streams of bytes* or "client-server dialogs" (high level protocols) involving byte streams.

 The *session layer* has the following characteristics:
 * like the higher layers, the session layer is often completely handled by the application